tianhaoz95/time_since/NOTE.md

 ```

 === TODO ===

-your task is to modify the sign in screen and sign up screen so that the auto fill in Android and iOS can recognize that this is credential and prompt the user to save passwords upon successful sign up or sign in and prompt user to choose to choose from saved credentials when the user wants to sign in.

 your task is to create a allowlist which is a hard coded list of uids which is not limited to 5 items.